JavaScript is required

 This is the most generic greeting in Chinese though that doesn't mean it's not a useful phrase to initiate contact with someone or just spice up a greeting to a Mandarin speaker.
 However, this is far from the most common way that Mandarin native speakers greet one another.
 It's seen as slightly formal.

 You'll notice that the above greeting (hǎo) is formed with a pronoun () and the character (hǎo).
-This is actually a construct that applies to more than just the above hello.
+This is actually an established construct!

-Additionally, there is the very common greeting (jiāhǎo) which contains (jiā) + (hǎo), meaning "Hello, everyone."
+Extending this same idea further, you'll also regularly hear the greeting (jiāhǎo) which contains (jiā) (everyone) + (hǎo) (good), meaning "Hello, everyone."

 Note: The pronoun (jiā) literally has the characters for "big" and "family" but refers to all of the people present.